web-platform-tests/interop/2023/README.md

 - Selection of proposals by the team, based on consensus.
 - Public launch in early 2023.

+A more detailed timeline is available in the [Interop 2023 RFC](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/interop_2023.md) and below.

 If you would like to make a proposal or contribute in other ways, read on.

 ## Making a proposal